Eucalyptus-Labs/KadenaKeys/README.md

 Used to derive the private key from a passphrase for multiple wallets in the Kadena ecosystem.

+# To Run

+`flutter run`

+Then choose the platform you wish to run on by following the instructions in the terminal.
+Generally you will want to run it on Chrome.

 # To Build

 `flutter build web`